Hōjō Masako: The Genpei War and its aftermath (1182–1199)

 In 1183, Yoritomo's rival and cousin Minamoto no Yoshinaka took Kyoto, forcing the Taira (and Emperor Antoku) to Shikoku.
-Quickly, Emperor Go-Toba was installed by the Minamoto.
-Nonetheless, Minamoto no Yoshitsune and Minamoto no Noriyori, Yoritomo's half brothers who had joined Yoritomo drove Yoshinaka out and executed him, and took Kyoto in the name of Yoritomo (and the Hōjō.)
+Soon after, Emperor Go-Toba was installed by the Minamoto.
+Minamoto no Yoshitsune and Minamoto no Noriyori, Yoritomo's half brothers who had joined the conflict on his side, drove Yoshinaka out of the capital and executed him, taking Kyoto in the name of Yoritomo (and the Hōjō).

-By 1185, the Taira were completely defeated at the Battle of Dan-no-ura.
-Munemori was executed, while the remaining Taira either were executed or drowned, including the young Emperor Antoku.
-Minamoto no Yoritomo was now the undisputed leader of Japan.
-Hōjō Masako and her family had stood by Yoritomo through it all.
-She rode with him on his campaigns and was never defeated in battle.
+By 1185, the Taira were defeated at the climactic Battle of Dan-no-ura, which ended the war.
+Munemori was executed, while the remaining Taira were either executed or drowned as they fled, including the young Emperor Antoku.
+Yoritomo was now the undisputed leader of Japan and his wife Hōjō Masako and her family had stood by her husband through it all.

-His new allegiance to his wife's family and her dislike of her brothers-in-law, as well as an internal power struggle brought up by the three brothers, eventually resulted in the arrest and execution of Yoshitsune and Noriyori.
-Yoritomo even created new titles, such as shugo and jitō, which Hōjō Tokimasa received approval from Cloistered Emperor Go-Shirakawa in Kyoto.
-The capital was not moved to Kyoto, but remained away from the court in Kamakura.
+Yoritomo's allegiance to his wife's family and her dislike of her brothers-in-law, as well as an internal power struggle brought on by the three brothers, eventually resulted in the arrest and execution of Yoshitsune and Noriyori.
+Yoritomo bestowed the titles of shugo and jitō on loyal followers to undermine Emperor Go-Shirakawa's authority and the central government's control in the provinces while Kyoto was relegated to a ceremonial role and power shifted to center around Kamakura.

-In 1192, Yoritomo was named shōgun by Cloistered Emperor Go-Shirakawa, who died later that year.
-He was now the most powerful man in Japan, and gave that power over to Masako and the Hōjō clan.
+In 1192, after the death of Go-Shirakawa, Yoritomo proclaimed himself shōgun and took official control over Japan.
+He was now the undisputed ruler and most powerful man in country.
 That same year Masako and Yoritomo had another son, Minamoto no Sanetomo.